Play. Grow. Connect. Through Music.

 The week will culminate in a recital featuring the student horn choir, faculty/student collaborations, and solo performances from students (volunteer-based).
 No one will be compelled to publicly perform but performing with the horn choir is highly encouraged.
 Participation in large horn choir provides a unique opportunity, especially for younger students, to be part of a chamber music performance while in the accepting environment of other horn players who will also be cracking, splatting, and missing notes.

-For more information about Iowa Summer Horn Camp, contact Dr. Ambrose: katy-ambrose@uiowa.edu
+For more information about Horn Camp, contact Jacob White at jacob-white@uiowa.edu.

-For more information about Iowa Summer Voice Camp, contact Dr. DesChamps: elise-deschamps@uiowa.edu
+For more information about Iowa Summer Harp Camp, contact Professor Freund at erin-freund@uiowa.edu.

 CLARINET